 |#4 Dreadful details|

-A simple, and I hope truthful, rendition of a cool, urban oasis on very hot day in August.
+A simple, and I hope more truthful, rendition of an urban oasis on very hot day in August.

 |"Leafy Glade, August"|